History of the Ku Klux Klan in New Jersey: Attempts to Revive the KKK

-As white supremacists responded to America’s 1960s civil rights movement, notably the Civil Rights Act of 1964, their backlash included an attempt by the New Jersey KKK to restore the group as a publicly visible organization.
-The New Jersey klan’s “king kleagle,” Frank W. Rotella, Jr, and other Klan leaders simultaneously headed a National States Rights Party that sought a political role in New Jersey and other states as a way of reviving the Klan.
+As white supremacists responded to America’s 1960s civil rights movement, notably the Civil Rights Act of 1964, their backlash included the New Jersey KKK's attempt to restore itself as a publicly visible organization.
+The New Jersey klan’s “king kleagle,” Frank W. Rotella, Jr, and other Klan leaders simultaneously headed a National States' Rights Party that sought to play a political role in New Jersey and other states as a way to revive the Klan.
 A 1967 study by Congress’ House Un-American Activities Committee included New Jersey among 18 states (seven of them in the Middle Atlantic or Great Lakes regions) where the United Klans of America maintained operations.

 Much of the Klan’s revival attempt focused on rural, southern New Jersey, in Salem and Cumberland counties.
 Police in Bridgeton arrested Rotella and five other men in 1966 as they burned a cross and sought to hold a Klan rally in defiance of a court injunction obtained by state authorities.

 In December 1966, white supremacists in adjacent Salem County began a campaign of 20 cross burnings, many of them targeting black churches and neighborhoods.
 In notes left at the crosses, and in fliers posted in Salem, the group claimed the actions in the name of the “White Crusaders,” the label used at the time by a prominent Mississippi KKK unit.
 In 1967, Rotella, having declared to news media his resignation from the KKK leadership, applied unsuccessfully to hold a rally and cross burning in Salem.
 The Salem County cross burnings prompted New Jersey’s legislature to pass a law banning cross burnings in the state—and the burnings subsided after protest marches by hundreds of black residents led local officials to arrest two local men.

-In 1980, the Klan began holding rallies in New Jersey once again.
-Emboldened by the 1980 Selma-to-Montgomery "cleansing march" in Alabama, they held rallies carrying out another recruiting drive.
+In 1980, the Klan began to hold rallies in New Jersey once again.
+Emboldened by the 1980 Selma-to-Montgomery "cleansing march" in Alabama, they held rallies and carried out another recruiting drive.